Gruinard Island

 Eilean Ghruinneard) is a small, oval-shaped Scottish island approximately 2 km long by 1 km wide, located in Gruinard Bay, about halfway between Gairloch and Ullapool.
 At its closest point to the mainland, it is about 1 km offshore.
-In 1942, The island became a sacrifice zone, and was dangerous for all mammals after military experiments with the anthrax bacterium, until it was decontaminated in 1990.
+In 1942, the island became a sacrifice zone, and was dangerous for all mammals after military experiments with the anthrax bacterium, until it was decontaminated in 1990.

 Early history

 The island was mentioned by Dean Munro who travelled the area in the mid-16th century.
-He wrote that it was Clan MacKenzie territory, "full of woods" (it is treeless today), and that it was "guid for fostering of thieves and rebellis" (good for fostering thieves and rebels).
+He wrote that it was Clan MacKenzie territory, "full of woods" (it is treeless today), and that it was "guid for fostering of thieves and rebellis".

-The island was historically split between the counties of Ross-shire and Cromartyshire.
-The population was recorded as six in 1881.
-Gruinard has been uninhabited since the 1920s.
+Historically, the counties of Ross-shire and Cromartyshire have both laid claim to Gruinard Island due to the position of the island in between Gairloch and Ullapool.
+In the late 1780s, the villages became substantial fishing and sheep farming communities leading Gruinard Island to be utilized as an area of land for grazing sheep or as a small dock for fishing.
+By 1881, the population on the island was six, soon becoming uninhabited with no record detailing any established population.

+In 1926, Rosalynd Maitland purchased the Eilean Darach estate which included Gruinard Island.
+Rosalynd Maitland bequeathed the island to her niece Molly Dunphie, who was friends with Winston Churchill.